Dealing with Money in Argentina: Cash, Credit Cards, and Change

 Smaller bills will fetch less on the exchange market.

-Five, ten and twenty dollar bills will not be readily accepted by money changers.
+Five, ten and twenty dollar bills will not be readily accepted by money changers or they may offer a bad rate.

 It may be possible to use them in a store to get change in pesos or exchange them for a lower rate.